Not Like Food TV: Training Women Leaders In Culinary Entrepreneurship

 Matched with top chefs around the country (90 percent of whom are men, she says), the women are on the restaurant payroll and chefs mentor them “to give them a shot at succeeding” at the highest levels, Dey says.

 “Women need to know basic entrepreneurship skills and have financial literacy even if they don’t want to own a restaurant.
-They need to know cash flow, how to create a P & L statement, and the have to speak the language of the investors and vendors.
-Numbers are very powerful” Dey says. ,
+They need to know cash flow, how to create a P & L statement, and they have to speak the language of the investors and vendors.
+Numbers are very powerful,” Dey says.

 Dey, who is a James Beard Foundation trustee, and Susan Ungaro, president of the James Beard Foundation, aim to help women build in-depth skills in the kitchen, restaurant management, and hospitality fields.

 “When I entered the culinary field, I found that women were concentrated in the lower rungs of the chef world.
-It made me irate,” says Dey, who in addition to her restaurant enterprise, is active in global philanthropy and mentoring as the founder of MSEDG-Educate Girls Globally, the American India Foundation, The Chicago Network, International Women’s Forum, the Women’s Forum of New York and 85 Broads. triathlons and has climbed Mount Kilimanjaro.
+It made me irate,” says Dey, who in addition to her restaurant enterprise, is active in global philanthropy and mentoring as the founder of MSEDG-Educate Girls Globally, the American India Foundation, The Chicago Network, International Women’s Forum, the Women’s Forum of New York and 85 Broads.

-“Women are not giving the breathing room to succeed,” says Dey, who in her spare timecompetes in marathons, triathlons and has climbed Mount Kilimanjaro.
+“Women are not giving the breathing room to succeed,” says Dey, who in her spare time competes in marathons, triathlons and has climbed Mount Kilimanjaro.

 But that is changing.
 With the platform of the James Beard Foundation, founded in 1986, Dey says they have been building awareness of the need for women’s leadership and are “changing it at the industry level.”